 Eating in Iceland:

 A gourmet tour is a must of all my trips.
-Although Iceland can´t compete with Mediterranean cuisine (mainly due to its climate and lack of fresh local fruits and vegetables), foodies would definitely appreciate Icelandic fish soup and its amazing bread&bakery!
+Although Iceland can´t compete with Mediterranean cuisine for me(mainly due to its climate and lack of fresh local fruits and vegetables), foodies will definitely appreciate Icelandic fish soup and its amazing bread&bakery!
 Eating in Iceland can be tricky: let´s talk about what I liked and disliked!

 During my week in Iceland, I´ve tried to explore the most popular food spots and now I´m ready to share my experiences with you.

 A great restaurant, located inside the cowshed and offering homemade local foods such as smoked trout, mozzarella and Geysir rye bread.
 Everything was fresh and the service was great also.
 Really, nothing to add here.

 Nice restaurant in Akureyri with great pizzas, baked in a fire oven.
 I got “The Pond” pizza (garlic bread langoustine+cheese), mozzarella sticks were also really nice.
 Ok, it was not the best pizza in my life, but it was good.
 Besides the place is such a “design goals”.

 Another place for eating in Iceland with a very complicated name, where we stopped during our visit to the Snæfellsnes Peninsula.
 Located in a lovely Fisherman´s village Stykkishólmur, Sjávarpakkhúsið has a small menu with a few very fresh and delicious food options.
 The mussels and fish soup were particularly good.
 Great service and good (for Iceland) price-quality relation.

-Food was ok (but nothing extraordinary in my opinion), the personnel seemed nice, but they were probably overwhelmed by so many visitors: it took us forever to have a lunch.
+Food was ok (but nothing extraordinary, in my opinion), the personnel seemed nice, but they were probably overwhelmed by so many visitors: it took us forever to have lunch.
 We ordered a dessert, which never came and after waiting for it for 40 min and kindly reminding about it to our waiter – no result, we just paid and left.

 This place is quite touristic, all because of the nice views and quiet location.
 The food is ok, the menu is small, but all homemade.
 Service was average.
 It´s only worth visiting when the weather is good and you could seat outside.
 Everything inside was so tiny – I felt being a Viking, seriously.

 Coffee and Snacks